-- Remember: Cutting down can help you quit, but it's not a substitute for quitting.
-If you're down to about seven cigarettes a day, it's time to set your target quit date, and get ready to stick to it.
+Remember: Cutting down can help you quit.
+It is no substitute for quitting.
+If you are at 7 cigarettes a day, it's time to set your target quit date.

 Don't Smoke "Automatically"

-- If you light up many times during the day without even thinking about it, try to look in a mirror each time you put a match to your cigarette.
+- Try to look in a mirror each time you put a match to your cigarette.
 You may decide you don't need it.

 Make Smoking Inconvenient

 - Stop buying cigarettes by the carton.
 Wait until one pack is empty before you buy another.

 - Stop carrying cigarettes with you at home or at work.
 Make them difficult to get to.

 - Smoke in ways that aren't pleasurable for you.
 If you like to smoke with others, smoke alone.
 Turn your chair to an empty corner and focus only on the cigarette you are smoking and all its many negative effects.

 - Collect all your cigarette butts in one large glass container.
 It will give you a visual reminder of smoking.